Best pizza ovens 2026: enjoy the crisp and crunch of freshly-baked pizza

 There are a lot of very good pizza ovens on this page and this one most definitely deserves a spot on the list mostly because it’s very keenly priced, easy to use, light enough to carry and, when the stone is hot enough, it works as well as any other pizza oven on the page.
 Read our full Solo Stove Pi Prime review for more.

-Why you need a proper pizza oven
+Do I need a proper pizza oven?

 Forget using your home oven because its maximum temperature is usually just 250˚C and you need between 350˚C and 500˚C to properly bake a pizza like the pros.
-All of the pizza ovens reviewed here are easily capable of reaching the magic 400˚C and they’re all equipped with cordierite baking stones, which not only retain and emit intense heat but also absorb the moisture from the dough, turning it perfectly crispy and with a nicely blackened bottom to boot.
+All of the pizza ovens in this guide are easily capable of reaching the magic 400˚C and they’re all equipped with cordierite baking stones, which not only retain and emit intense heat but also absorb the moisture from the dough, turning it perfectly crispy and with a nicely blackened bottom to boot.

 Wood is arguably the best bet if you want an authentic restaurant-type pizza.
 The downside is that wood-fired ovens take longer to heat up (sometimes hours) and require constant nurturing to keep the fire going.
 For that reason, many domestic oven manufacturers are now erring towards the use of propane gas as a fuel.